 But only Japan and South Korea spent more than 10 percent of their humanitarian budgets on DRR in that period, while 10 donors - including the United States, Norway, Sweden and Switzerland - allocated less than 5 percent.

 DRR activities include a wide range of measures – from putting in place early warning systems to improving infrastructure like drainage systems and embankments, building cyclone shelters, teaching people to swim, following construction guidelines on quake-resistance and providing insurance for small farmers.
+WHO'S RESPONSIBLE?

 The DI report points to the difficulty of producing accurate figures on DRR spending, especially the portion that comes from development aid, due to problems with the way OECD donors code their projects.
 It recommends that the quality of donor reporting be improved if there is to be clarity about who is doing what.